What Is Civic Education and Why Is It Important?

-In the United States, civic education is often focused on knowledge of government.
+In the United States, civic education is often focused on the knowledge of government.
 Students are taught the many structures of government and the procedures within those structures.
 Their understanding of civics is evaluated based on whether they can name the three branches of government, their representatives in Congress, and their state governor.
 By these measurements, the current state of civic education is lacking.

 Only 56% of Americans can name all three branches of government, according to the 2021 Annenberg Civics Knowledge Survey, and that’s up from a mere 26% in 2016.
 A 2018 Johns Hopkins survey found that a third of Americans couldn’t name their governor and that 80% couldn’t name their state legislator, among other information about state government.